WRDTP ESRC Collaborative awards (8 awards, 100% funded)

 - WRDTP Collaborative Award Project Details Upload template (Section 3)

-Please note that the online Proposal Form should be completed in one sitting, therefore it is recommended that you download the Guidance document below as a WORD document (to do this click File – Download As – Microsoft Word (doc x)) should you wish to prepare your application in advance.
+Please note that the online Proposal Form (Google Form) should be completed in one sitting, therefore it is recommended that you download the Guidance document below as a WORD document (to do this click File – Download As – Microsoft Word (doc x)) should you wish to preview the required information in advance.
+You do not need to submit a Word Document copy of the form as well as submitting the proposal form online.

 Proposals will be assessed by the WRDTP Academic Quality Committee using the following criteria: